Slayer95/aura-bot/CLI.md

 # Parameters for CLI games

-## \`--filetype <TYPE>\`
+## \`-s <TYPE>, --search-type <TYPE>\`

-Specifies the type of file being referenced.
-This parameter helps the host bot determine how to handle the specified files, whether they are maps or configuration files.
+Specifies the type of hostable being referenced.
+This parameter helps the host bot determine how to resolve the input when hosting maps from the CLI, whether they are maps, configuration files, or remote resources.

 **Options:**

 - map: Indicates that the specified file is a Warcraft 3 map.
 - config: Indicates that the specified file is a map config/metadata file.
+- local: Indicates that both maps and config files are allowed, but only in the local machine.
-- any: Indicates that the specified file may be either a Warcraft 3 map or config file.
-This is the default.
+- any: Indicates that the specified file may be found in the cloud.

 ## \`--exclude <SERVER>\`